Why Do Cats Paw Around Their Water Bowl

 Why do cats paw at water?

-Since cats naturally prefer running water, they make it happen when you feed them water in a water dish by using their paw to imitate the running water and make ripples as well.
+Since cats naturally prefer running water, they make it happen when you feed them water in a water dish by using their paws to imitate the running water and make ripples as well.

 Conclusion

-Funny enough, as alarming as it can be for some pet owners, it is fun for others!
-So it does depend on if your Cat is very sick or the behavior is getting so excessive.
-However, it will be very good if you are the type that pays utmost attention to pets.
+Funny enough, as alarming as it can be for some pet owners, it is fun for others.
+So it does depend on if your cat is very sick or if the behavior is getting excessive.
+However, it will be very good if you are the type that pays the utmost attention to pets.